vEnhance/oly-geoguessr/README.md

 and the found item which you clicked will be added to a running list on the right.
 Otherwise, all points will flash red, and you will receive a slight penalty, see below.
+If you try to input an item more than once, the points will flash orange but there is no penalty.
 The order in which the points are highlighted is irrelevant.
-Note that if you try to select a item which you have already correctly identified, then the system will grade your response as incorrect;
-thus, keep track of what you've selected and haven't selected!

 Once you have found all the items in a diagram,
 **you must press the "Finish" button**.